Playwright

 Joanna Castle Miller

-Joanna Castle Miller is a NY-based playwright, performer, and satirist.
+Joanna Castle Miller is a New York-based playwright, performer, and satirist.

-Recent work includes the plays CONVERSA (2024 JPP Special Finalist), EKPHRASIS (We the Women), INFERNA (world premiere 2026), Sh@med (Jewish Plays Project finalist, Kilroy’s List), around and around and around the static sun (McNerney Prize Finalist), My Child Blank, The Storehouse, and Fox News the Musical.
+Other recent work includes the plays EKPHRASIS (We the Women), Sh@med (Jewish Plays Project finalist, Kilroy’s List), around and around and around the static sun (McNerney Prize Finalist), My Child Blank, The Storehouse, and Fox News the Musical.
 Her short plays include The World’s Next Tooth Fairy Is Marci Peterson, The Being Heard Academy, and Parasite.
 Film/TV work includes Sorta My Thing (Funny or Die), Ash (Generative Films), and Keep This Far Apart (We the Women).
-Joanna was a recent New York Stage and Film Nexus Fellow and is currently under commission by We the Women Collective.
-Her Deconstruction series (INFERNA, CONVERSA, and VIRGINIA) are in development now, with CONVERSA and INFERNA slated to premiere in the 2025-26 season at Theatre Lab in Boca Raton.
+Joanna was a recent New York Stage and Film Nexus Fellow and commissioned playwright with We the Women Collective.
 Her latest solo show They Painted Us Real is currently in development.

-As a comedian, Joanna is the co-creator and host of The Town Criers: Improv Inspired by [Your Hometown] and hosts the popular Hudson Valley all-women comedy show The Hudson Valley Bechdel Test.
+As a comedian, Joanna is the co-creator and host of The Town Criers: Improv Inspired by [Your Hometown] and hosts the popular Hudson Valley all-women comedy shows HYSTERIA! and Yes, And… Another Round.

 Joanna’s satire and monologues have appeared in Time, McSweeney’s, The Hill, Applause Books, and The Belladonna, and her sketches have been featured on Funny or Die, WhoHaha, and Comedy Cake.
 She is the creator and host of Red, White, and Dad – a web show chronicling her father’s 2016 campaign for POTUS (he, and this cannot be stressed enough, is not the guy who won).